fb-pixel

 5-Minute No-Knead Artisan Bread - Just 4 Ingredients

+• Fast - I’m a busy mom, and I know what it’s like to want to prioritize cooking from scratch, but to be so busy throughout the day that you run out of time to bake bread.
 But not anymore!
-This no-knead artisan bread recipe can be whipped up and on the table in about an hour and a half, with just 5 minutes of hands-on time!
+This recipe can be whipped up and on the table in about an hour and a half, with just 5 minutes of hands-on time!

-• Warm Water – not too hot, and not too cold!
-You want it about 100 degrees or baby bath temperature.
+• Warm Water - We are working with the Goldilocks principle here: not too hot, and not too cold!
+You want it about 100°F or baby bath temperature.

-• Active Dry Yeast – it’s important to use active dry yeast and not instant yeast for this recipe.
+• Active Dry Yeast – It’s important to use active dry yeast and not instant yeast for this no-knead artisan bread.

 • Flour – I prefer to use either all-purpose flour or a combination of all-purpose and whole wheat flour.
 If you watch to the end of the video above, you can see the main loaf in the video is all-purpose white flour, but the loaf I cut into at the end is a combination of whole wheat and all-purpose flour.